corgijan/blog/aboutme.md

 ---
 ## Jan Vaorin

-I'm a master's student at TU Dortmund University, where I delve into the fascinating realms of cybersecurity, cloud security, databases, and DevSecOps / secure software development lifecycle.
+I'm a master's student at TU Dortmund University, where I mainly focus on cybersecurity, cloud security, databases, efficient data pipelines and DevSecOps / secure software development lifecycle.
+My work experience is at an IOT SaaS platform developer that does data analyses and aggregation.
+In my free time I'm always on the lookout for new things to explore with my Corgi.
 ## Cybersecurity Advocate

 At TU Dortmund, I lead the Cybersecurity Working Group and am actively involved in nurturing the TU Software Architecture Community.

-## Corgis and Coffee
+## Corgis and Coffee and Bouldering
 Im also a big fan of Corgis (hence the name) and I'm actively involved in the breeding and breeding culture of Corgis in Germany and internationally.
 Also I build and maintain [Corgi.Wiki](http://corgi.wiki)

-Furthermore I'm a proud owner of a Rancilio Silvia (the Linux of portafilters) and drinking as much speciality coffee as I (safely) can.
+Furthermore I'm a proud owner of a Rancilio Silvia (the Linux of portafilters) and drinking as much coffee as I (safely) can.

-## Software Developer  & OSS-Work

-With a focus on DevOps within the IoT domain, I've spent my time learning and improving my skills as a software engineer.

-Feel free to explore more about my work and interests on this website!
+If im not programming or designing software you can find me bouldering or on my bike.

+## Faculty work
+Im organizing the cybersecurity meeting at TU Dortmund where I do theoretical courses like "How does Open Source Intelligence work" and "What is confidential computing" and practical (programming) challenges sometimes even in cooperation with businesses participating in the cybersec scene.

+Im also an active representative of the student Body where I focus on the inter-student-body relations of the STEM field students.